purpleprodigy/Accommodation/README.md

 This plugin includes the following features:

-- Displays accommodation on an archive page
+- Displays all accommodation on an archive page.
+- Displays accommodation by type in an archive template.
+- Shortcodes to display a single accommodation post or a taxonomy, eg. `[accommodation post_id="2"]` or  `[accommodation type="cabins"]`.
-- Gulp as its task runner
+- Gulp as its task runner.

 ## Installation